disco-lang/disco/docs/tutorial/types.rst

 *****

 Every value in disco has a *type*.
-Types play a central role in the language and help XXX.
-However, the type system has for the most part been designed to correspond to common mathematical practice, so XXX.
+Types play a central role in the language, and help guide and constrain programs.
+All the types in a program must match correctly (*i.e.* the program must *typecheck*) before it can be run.
+The type system has for the most part been designed to correspond to common mathematical practice, so if you are used to type systems in other programming languages (even other functional languages) you may be in for a surprise or two.

 Disco can often infer the type of an expression.
 To find out what type disco has inferred for a given expression, you can use the